oriuminc/vagrant-ariadne/README.md

 * Having dnsmasq installed on the host computer can lead to unexpected behavior related to `resolv.conf` in the VM.
 This will manifest as a failure to upgrade chef (via rubygems) during boot, right off the bat.
+* Sometimes if you lose internet connection on your host, the network inside the VM must be reset. [[Reference][network-fix-ref]] If you experience a lack of connectivity in your VM, run this from the host:

+    $ rake fix_network

    [condel]:                  https://github.com/myplanetdigital/condel
    [CD-summary]:              http://continuousdelivery.com/2010/02/continuous-delivery/